jacobenget/jacobenget.github.io/docs/index.md

 ## My Career So Far

 I hope this high-level overview paints a picture of where I’m coming from and what my past experience means to me.
-In contrast, you can check out my [resume](/resume) for gritty details on accomplishments of mine that I won't address here.
+In contrast, my [resume](/resume) details previous accomplishments of mine that I won't directly address here.

 ### Prelude: *An Undercurrent of Math*
 My first academic love was math.